How to use : The Business Model Canvas explained in 7 steps

 Incredibly interesting and innovative utilization of the BMC is that of companies that use the Canvas to sketch out the business models of the clients

 Use it like an idea amassing board to collect and innovate new ideas for your business.

 Today a continuous Innovation is an essential part of any modern organization, That is why a popular author Eric Ries has written his book "The Lean Startup" on "How Today's Entrepreneurs Use Continuous Innovation to Create Radically Successful Businesses"

 BMC helps to understand the underlying business opportunity to the investors, It can be easy for them to make an investment choice.

 The notion here is that you would sketch out the business models of two organizations and figure out if there is a fantastic fit.

-The nine building blocks and the interrelationships between them provides a way to show the key elements of any business model on a single sheet of paper.
+The nine-building blocks and the interrelationships between them provide a way to show the key elements of any business model on a single sheet of paper.

 It doesn't matter what is the scale of your organization from a startup with two employees or a Fortune 500 company with over 50,000 employees, It can be used with any size of the business organization.